umur/waa-sep-2022-final-project/README.md

 	* home type,
 	* by location.
 * Customers can submit an application to buy/rent the property.
+	* Once an application is submitted, owner will get an email.
+* Owners can display all applications and filter them
+	* by property,
+	* by submission date,
+	* by location.
 * Admin can manage customers and owners.
 *  Admin can Activate/Deactivate customers and owners.
 * Admin can reset passwords.